39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 34. Ethereal Portal

 A palate cleanser and a punch rolled into one, this might be the favorite drink at your event.
-Add green food coloring to your punch with lime sorbet layered on top with a garnish of lemon slices for a sweet beverage that will give your guests a sugar rush to rival any buzz they could get from alcohol.
+Add green food coloring to your punch with lime sorbet and lemon slices layered on top.
+You’ll give your guests a zingy sugar rush to rival any buzz they could get from alcohol.

 37. PP&G